RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Specify-Custom-Input-Arguments.md

 ## Specify Custom Input Arguments Interactively

-Use the `-PromptForInputArgs` flag to set your own values for the input arguments used by the atomic test.
+Use the `-PromptForInputArgs` switch to set your own values for the input arguments used by the atomic test.

 ```powershell
 Invoke-AtomicTest T1158 -TestNames "Create ADS command prompt" -PromptForInputArgs